scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.
 The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
 SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.
-SCION, instead, is designed from the start to allow inter-domain communication between mutually distrustful entities.
+SCION, instead, is designed from the start to facilitate inter-domain communication between (potentially mutually distrustful) entities.
 It comes, therefore, with built-in security measures to prevent attacks (i.e., authenticating all control-plane messages and all critical fields in the data-plane header).
-Rather than competing, SCION and SR could potentially complement each other.
+Rather than competing, SCION and SR complement each other.
-SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain routing protocols.
+SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain forwarding mechanisms.
-A possible integration of their path-aware properties remains for now an open question.
+A possible integration of its path-aware properties remains for now an open question.

-## SCION and other routing approaches
+## SCION and Other Routing Approaches
 There is an increasing motivation to extend inter-domain routing beyond mere reachability.
 See for example {{I-D.trossen-routing-beyond-reachability}}, which provides a summary of some of the existing methods, and states that wider architectural approaches are needed.
 One proposed approach is semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, which adds support for advanced routing and forwarding into packets and into the data-plane.
 SCION takes a different approach: Path selection is carried out by end hosts, which have the ability to select network paths based on application requirements.
 This means that there is no need to include semantics in packets.
 This comes with the benefit that the SCION data plane can provide advanced routing without increased complexity or strain on routers.
-Similarly, other approaches that extend BGP often result in additional work to be carried out at routers, facing scalability challenges.
+BGP ADD-PATH {{RFC7911}} extends BGP to allow additional path announcements for a certain prefix, without implicitly revoking the existing path.
+However, when additional paths are advertised for a large number of prefixes, router memory consumption is significantly increased.
+Furthermore, the additional path diversity is not exposed to end-hosts, therefore the additional paths can only be used for redundancy.

-# Dependency analysis
+# Dependency Analysis

 This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components on its own, independently from other core components.

 - *Control-plane PKI.*
-The CP-PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
+The CP PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
 As discussed in {{pki}}, it is built on top of a peculiar trust model, where entities are able to select their roots of trust.
 Overall, it constitutes the most independent and self-contained building block, as it could potentially be leveraged by SCION or other protocols.
 The PKI itself does not have significant dependencies on other SCION components, therefore it could represent a good starting point for standardisation.